rtrlib/rpki-read/Setup.md

 to use _pip_ to install required libraries within this environment to keep your local systems Python installation untouched.

+## Preliminaries

+This software is under development and testing on Linux Debian 8 (Jessie).

+On Debian the following packages can be installed via apt-get or aptitude:

+ - libxml2-dev,         needed by python for xml parsing and bgpmon
+ - python-dev,          needed to build and install python libraries via pip
+ - python-pip,          a package manager for python
+ - python-virtualenv,   run python code in a change-root like environment

+additional, but optional:
+ - nginx,               a light webserver to demonstrate RPKI verification
+ - screen,              terminal/shell multiplexer
+ - vim,                 the editor

+Install shutcut:

+    # apt-get install libxml2-dev python-dev python-pip python-virtualenv
+    # apt-get install nginx screen vim

+On other Linux Distros search for equivalents in their package-management.

 ## Backend

 The PROVR backend consists of 3 components: